NicoleDwe/CDS-visual/assignments/3-edgedection/README.md

 __Dependencies__

-To run the script, it is best to create the virtual environment cv101 using the bash script `create_venv.sh` which will install the necessary files spectified in the `requirements.txt` file (both files are stored at the root of the directory).
+To run the script, it is best to create the virtual environment `cv101` using the bash script `create_venv.sh`.
+This will install the necessary dependencies spectified in the `requirements.txt` file (both files are stored at the root of the directory).
 To install and activate the environment, you can run the following commands:

 ```bash
 # create cv101